 We must tell you about the PIHP benefits and your rights in a way that you can understand.
 We must tell you about your rights each year that you are in our plan.
-Members have a right to make recommendations to SWMBH's Members' Rights and Responsibilities policy.
-If you have further questions or want a more comprehensive look at SWMBH's policy, please contact Member Services to request the MI Health Link Enrollee Rights and Responsibilities Policy.

 To get information in a way that you can understand, call Member Services at 1-800-676-5814.
 If you are a person who is deaf or hard of hearing, you can use the Michigan Relay Center (MRC) to reach Aetna or Meridian, SWMBH, or service provider.
-Please call 7-1-1 and ask MRC to connect you to the number you are trying to reach.
-More information about MRC is available at www.michiganrelay.com.
+Please